-Mr. LEV: If you look at the nose of an aircraft, it's one of those little tubes or blades that sort of sticks out from the front portion of the airplane.
+LEV: If you look at the nose of an aircraft, it's one of those little tubes or blades that sort of sticks out from the front portion of the airplane.

-Lev says the system already gathers more than 15 times as much data as the nation's weather balloons.
+HAMILTON: Lev says the system already gathers more than 15 times as much data as the nation's weather balloons.
 And he says the new technology proved itself in the days before a tornado devastated Joplin, Missouri in April.

-Mr. LEV: Our forecasts were seeing severe rotation, were seeing substantial supercell activity in and around Joplin, Missouri 57 hours or more ahead of the tornadoes actually touching down.
+LEV: Our forecasts were seeing severe rotation, were seeing substantial supercell activity in and around Joplin, Missouri 57 hours or more ahead of the tornadoes actually touching down.

-But Roger Pielke, Jr. from the University of Colorado Boulder says it's not clear how many lives that would save.
+HAMILTON: But Roger Pielke, Jr. from the University of Colorado Boulder says it's not clear how many lives that would save.

-Jon Hamilton, NPR News.
+HAMILTON: Jon Hamilton, NPR News.

-NPR transcripts are created on a rush deadline by a contractor for NPR, and accuracy and availability may vary.
+NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
-Please be aware that the authoritative record of NPR’s programming is the audio.
+Accuracy and availability may vary.
+The authoritative record of NPR’s programming is the audio record.